cyborginc/cyborg-vector-search-docs/cpp/cpp-api.md

 | `top_k` | `size_t` | _(Optional)_ Number of nearest neighbors to return.
 Defaults to `100`. |
 | `n_probes` | `size_t` | _(Optional)_ Number of lists to probe during query.
 Defaults to `1`. |

+Higher n_probes values may improve recall but could slow down query time, so select a value based on desired recall and performance trade-offs.
 For guidance on how to select the right `n_probes`, refer to the [query parameter tuning guide](../tuning-guides/query-params.md).

 ### `QueryResults`